raphaelmor/Polyline/README.md

 ## Features

 - Encode a CLLocation array to a polyline
-- Decode a polyline to an Array of point
+- Decode a polyline to an Array of CLLocation

-### Planned for 1.0.0

-- Encode/Decode associated levels
+- Encode/Decode associated levels (optional)
 - 100% Unit Test Coverage
 - Complete Documentation

+### Planned for 1.0.0

 - Example project